jcrodriguez-dis/vpl-jail-system/README.md

 The replication of the root file system is done with overlayfs, allowing to adapt the replica to the needs of the VPL-Jail-System easily and safe.
 To accelerate the execution and limit the file system changes, the users' home directory has been mounted as a tmpfs.
 Also the possibility of mounting the replica allowing SETUID has been added.

-The use of the tmpfs removes the need of the vncaccel.sh script.
+The use of the tmpfs removes the need of the "vncaccel.sh" script.

 The new parameters to control this new features are:
 - USETMPFS.
 This switch allow the use of tmpfs for "/home" and the "/dev/shm" directories.
 Changing this switch to "false" can degrade the performance of the jail system.
 To deactivate this option use USETMPFS=false.
-The default value is USETMPFS=true
+The default value is USETMPFS=true.
 - HOMESIZE.
-This option set the size of the "/home" directory the default value is 30% of the system memory.
+This option set the size of the "/home" directory.
+The default value is 30% of the system memory.
 This option is applicable if using tmpfs file system for the "/home" directory.
 - SHMSIZE.
-This option set the size of the "/dev/shm" directory the default value is 30% of the system memory.
-This option is applicable if using tmpfs file system for the "/dev/shm" directory .
+This option set the size of the "/dev/shm" directory.
+The default value is 30% of the system memory.
+This option is applicable if using tmpfs file system for the "/dev/shm" directory.
 - ALLOWSUID.
 This switch allow the execution of programs with a suid bit inside the jail.
 This may be a security threat, use at your own risk.
 To activate this option, set ALLOWSUID=true.